zapcriativo/react-native-media-modal/README.md

   textButtonConfirm: {...} // Confirm button's Text
 }
 ```
+## Dependencies
+This project use the dependency [React Native Webview](https://github.com/react-native-webview/react-native-webview "React Native Webview")

 ## Credits
 [Inspired on React Native Alert Pro from NY Samnang](https://github.com/nysamnang/react-native-alert-pro "Inspired on React Native Alert Pro from NY Samnang")

-If you find the project useful, please contribute with a star!
+If you think the project is useful, please contribute with a star!

 ## Author
 By [Alan Ribeiro](https://github.com/zapcriativo "Alan Ribeiro")